Black River Watershed Management Plan

 Project Description

-The 2016 Black River 9 Element plan was developed at the HUC11-scale, which has since been catalogued as legacy (no longer available to track watershed management implementation).
+The 2016 Black River 9 Element plan was developed at the HUC11-scale (hydrologic unit code), which has since been catalogued as legacy and therefore no longer widely used.
+HUCs correspond to the scale at which a subwatershed is mapped, with HUC-11 being larger than HUC-12, and so on.

-Phase I (current phase): Engage with the public, review existing data, identify data needs, and identify water quality monitoring needed to support the watershed model.
+BRAM Phase I (2022-2024): Engage with the public, review existing data, identify data needs, and identify water quality monitoring needed to support future implementation, watershed modeling, and planning efforts.

-Phase 1 of the BRAM project involves collection of all water quality related data for the Black River watershed.
-Examples of data that would be helpful for this project include:
+The BRAM project involved collection of all water quality related data for the Black River watershed.
+Examples of data included:

 • Agricultural practices, HUC12 level (tillage, fertilizer use, best management practices (BMPs), AEM program data)